|•||IK Tool Options|

-The IK tool has a series of different modes available in the Tool Properties view.
+The IK tool has six different modes that can be found in the Tool Properties view:

-Enabled by default, this mode lets you click on any bone in a character and move it without having to select the actual layer.
+The Bone Selection mode is enabled by default.
+This option allows you to click on any bone in your character and move it without having to select the actual layer.

-When you disable this mode, you can not move any bone except the selected one.
+Once you disable this option, you can not move any bone except the selected one.
 This allows you to grab and rotate the selected part from many angles and location.
 You can click completely outside the character and move the pieces.

-The main working mode for the Inverse Kinematics tool.
+The IK Manipulation mode is the main working mode for the Inverse Kinematics tool.
 Enable this mode when you want to animate and position your puppet.

-Used in combination with the IK Constraints mode, this option determines the starting frame of the constraint you will apply.
+The IK keyframe option is used in combination with the IK Constraints mode.
+It determines the starting frame of the constraint you will apply.

 While you animate with the IK tool, prior to doing a movement you can set an easing preset so that your motion is not so mechanical.

-Before moving your part, select a preset from the Ease Shape menu:
+Before moving your part, select a preset from the list in the drop-down menu.

 If you select a new preset in the list and move the part again on the same keyframe, the easing will be automatically updated.